devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 ## Migration and Transfer

+### Migration options

+- Rehosting — Otherwise known as “lift-and-shift”.
+Many early cloud projects gravitate toward net new development using cloud-native capabilities, but in a large legacy migration scenario where the organization is looking to scale its migration quickly to meet a business case, applications can be rehosted.
+- Replatforming — Sometimes, this is called “lift-tinker-and-shift.”
+Here you might make a few cloud (or other) optimizations in order to achieve some tangible benefit, but you aren’t otherwise changing the core architecture of the application.
+You may be looking to reduce the amount of time you spend managing database instances by migrating to a database-as-a-service platform like Amazon Relational Database Service (Amazon RDS) or migrating your application to a fully managed platform like Amazon Elastic Beanstalk.
+- Repurchasing — Moving to a different product.
+Repurchasing is a move to a SaaS platform.
+Moving a CRM to Salesforce.com, an HR system to Workday, a CMS to Drupal, etc.
+- Refactoring / Re-architecting — Re-imagining how the application is architected and developed, typically using cloud-native features.
+This is typically driven by a strong business need to add features, scale, or performance that would otherwise be difficult to achieve in the application’s existing environment.
+For example, migrating from a monolithic architecture to a service-oriented (or server-less) architecture to boost agility.
+- Retire — This strategy basically means: "Get rid of."
+Once you’ve discovered everything in your environment, you might ask each functional area who owns each application and see that some of the applications are no longer used.
+You can save costs by retiring these applications.
+- Retain — Usually this means “revisit” or do nothing (for now).
+Maybe you aren’t ready to prioritize an application that was recently upgraded or are otherwise not inclined to migrate some applications.
+You can retain these applications and revisit your migration strategy.

+### AWS Cloud Adoption Readiness Tool (CART)

+- Helps organizations of all sizes develop efficient and effective plans for cloud adoption and enterprise cloud migrations.
+This 16-question online survey and assessment report detail your cloud migration readiness across six perspectives, including business, people, process, platform, operations, and security.
+Once you complete a CART survey, you can provide your contact details to download a customized cloud migration assessment that charts your readiness and what you can do to improve it.
+This tool is designed to help organizations assess their progress with cloud adoption and identify gaps in organizational skills and processes.

 ### AWS Application Discovery Service

 - The AWS Application Discovery Service simply helps you to plan migration projects by gathering information about your on-premises data centers, but is not a migration service.
 All discovered data are stored in your AWS Migration Hub.
 - Application Discovery Service offers two ways of performing discovery and collecting data about your on-premises servers:
   - Agentless discovery can be performed by deploying the AWS Agentless Discovery Connector (OVA file) through your VMware Center.
   - Agent-based discovery can be performed by deploying the AWS Application Discovery Agent on each of your VMs and physical servers.
+- The collected data is retained in encrypted format in an AWS Application Discovery Service data store.
+You can export this data as a CSV file and use it to estimate the Total Cost of Ownership (TCO) of running on AWS and to plan your migration to AWS.
+In addition, this data is also available in AWS Migration Hub, where you can migrate the discovered servers and track their progress as they get migrated to AWS.

 ### AWS Application Migration Service